cyl-art/personal-projects/README.md

    Consists of Shopping and Nim parts.
 Uses scikit-learn library and principles of reinforcement learning.
    Branch: project-4.
 6. Project 5
    Consists of a Traffic part.
 Uses opencv-python, tensorflow, and a scikit-learn library.
+Implements an artificial neural network.
+For the performance recording see the following video: https://vimeo.com/741085007
    Branch: project-5.